MolBIFFM/diana/README.md

-DIANA automates modular analysis of differential post-translational modification as captured by mass-spectrometry in the context of the protein-protein interaction network assembled from multiple input data sets, incorporating protein-protein interactions and neighboring proteins from [BioGRID](https://thebiogrid.org/), [CORUM](http://mips.helmholtz-muenchen.de/corum/),
+DIANA automates modular analysis of differential post-translational modification as captured by mass-spectrometry in the context of the protein-protein interaction network induced by multiple input data sets, incorporating protein-protein interactions and neighboring proteins from [BioGRID](https://thebiogrid.org/), [CORUM](http://mips.helmholtz-muenchen.de/corum/),